christellezouein/chzn/about.md

 Technologies: Python, pandas, numpy, nltk, gensim, scikit-learn, etc.

 ### NYPD - Parking violations <span style="float: right; ">2020</span>
-In a group of five, we were to handle the analysis and storage of millions of NYPD parking tickets.
-We also simulated drones sending alerts to handle them in real time in a stream and display them on a website we created.
+In a group of five, we were to handle the **analysis and storage** of millions of NYPD parking tickets.
+We also simulated drones sending alerts to handle them in **real time in a stream** and display them on a **website** we created.

 Technologies: Scala, Spark, Kafka, SQL.

 ### WMH Segmentation challenge <span style="float: right; ">2021</span>
-In a group of five, we were to use deep learning approaches to segment White Matter Hyperintensities.
-We implemented the 2D U-Net model in the [Fully Convolutional Network Ensembles for White Matter Hyperintensities Segmentation in MR Images](https://arxiv.org/pdf/1802.05203.pdf) paper (ranked second) and evaluated its performance with and without data preproprecing.
-We also adapted it to a 3D input using convultions at the begining of the network to see how it would affect results.
+In a group of five, we were to use deep learning approaches to **segment White Matter Hyperintensities**.
+We implemented the **2D U-Net model** in the [Fully Convolutional Network Ensembles for White Matter Hyperintensities Segmentation in MR Images](https://arxiv.org/pdf/1802.05203.pdf) paper (ranked second) and **evaluated its performance** with and without data preproprecing.
+We also **adapted it to a 3D input** using convultions at the begining of the network to see how it would affect results.

 Technologies: Python, Tensorflow/Keras.